Peri Brown: Legacy

 Bryant's first convention was in November 1983, just a few months after she started shooting, despite having no footage to show.
-She later described the experience as a hysteria on par with Beatlemania.
+She later described the experience as "a hysteria on par with Beatlemania".
 She required a bodyguard and stayed in a huge hotel suite.
 A man fainted after noticing her.
 At a later convention, she recalled a disabled man giving her a stuffed dog as a gift and describing Peri as his best friend.
 Bryant would later quasi-reprise her role as Peri in the form of 'Miss Brown' in the BBV video series The Stranger, which co-starred Colin Baker as the titular Doctor-inspired role.
 She has also acknowledged that the bluntness of Peri's death upset many fans of the show.

 During a convention in 2017, Bryant discussed the positive impact that her time on Doctor Who has had on her life: she has been able to travel the world and make close friendships because of the show and expressed that she never expected it to become such a huge part of her life.
 She stated that there is not one of her stories that she would not wish to reshoot, noting her respect for The Caves of Androzani (1984) as a whole piece and believed the themes in Vengeance on Varos (1985) were still relevant.
 She also explained that the backstory of later companion Rose Tyler, the first companion of the revived series which began in 2005, was very reminiscent of the backstory she had constructed for Peri.

-Peri Lomax, a fictional character from the British Channel 4 soap opera Hollyoaks, played by Ruby O'Donnell, was named after Peri.
+Peri Lomax, a fictional character from the Channel 4 soap opera Hollyoaks, played by Ruby O'Donnell, was named after Peri.
+Lomax is one of several Hollyoaks characters to be named after Doctor Who companions.